-ViralClear Pharmaceuticals, Inc. ("ViralClear") is a majority-owned subsidiary of the Company originally known as NeuroClear Technologies, Inc. The subsidiary was established November 2018 to pursue additional applications of the PURE EPTM signal processing technology outside of EP.
+ViralClear Pharmaceuticals, Inc. ("ViralClear") is a majority-owned subsidiary of the Company originally known as NeuroClear Technologies, Inc. The subsidiary was established November 2018 to pursue additional applications of the PURE EP[TM] signal processing technology outside of EP.
 In March 2020, it was renamed ViralClear to develop merimepodib, a broad-spectrum anti-viral agent that showed potential to treat COVID-19.
 We currently do not intend to further develop merimepodib.
-As of June 30, 2021, the Company retains 69.95% ownership of ViralClear.
+Since late 2020, ViralClear has been realigned with its original objective of pursuing additional applications of the PURE EP[TM] signal processing technology outside of cardiac electrophysiology.
+As of September 30, 2021, the Company retains 68.44% ownership of ViralClear.